-Our Serious Fraud Solicitors are backed by nearly four decades of experience with Bribery and Corruption cases.
+Our Serious Fraud Solicitors are backed by four decades of experience with Bribery and Corruption cases.
 Our legal practice and team of Serious Fraud Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.